Polytechnic University of the Philippines: NDC Compound Campus

 The PUP-NDC Compound Campus contains the Senior High School, College of Architecture and Fine Arts, College of Communication, College of Engineering, and the Institute of Technology.
 Among its notable landmark is the Carriedo Mansion, which is popularly known as the Antique House.
 It was transferred by the National Development Corporation to the National Government in 1989 which in turn transferred it to PUP.
 It also contains the PUP BPO Center which was launched through a partnership between PUP and the Civil Service Commission.

 The campus of PUP was given by the National Development Corporation when it moved out in 1989, transferring all its assets to the national government which in turn will be given to PUP.
 The campus of the National Development Corporation is leased to several warehouses, factories and other government institutions and private offices.
 The lessees have the option to purchase the land according to their agreement with the company.
 When the National Development Corporation decided to move out, however, it decided that all its assets be transferred to the National Government and be given to PUP.
 This was ratified by President Corazon Aquino when she signed Memorandum Order No. 214, s.
 1989 on January 6, 1989.

 Firestone Ceramics, Incorporated is one of the lessees of the National Development Company.
 It occupies 1.8 hectares adjacent to the A. Mabini Campus.
-The company filed a case against PUP when the university tried to takeover the land they occupy.
-Because the land was protected by a contract between the NDC and Firestone Ceramics that enables the latter to purchase the land, the Supreme Court ruled in favor of Firestone Ceramics and grant its right of first refusal.
+The company filed a case against PUP when the university tried to take over the land they occupy.
+Because the land was protected by a contract between the NDC and Firestone Ceramics that enables the latter to purchase the land, the Supreme Court ruled in favor of Firestone Ceramics and granted it its right of first refusal.
 However, the Court acknowledges the need of PUP to expand, but says it can do so in other ways.
-PUP unsuccessfully tries to takeover lot measuring 2,407 meters owned by Golden Horizon Realty Corporation inside the NDC Compound whose case is very similar to that of the Firestone Ceramics years earlier.
+PUP unsuccessfully tries to take over a lot measuring 2,407 meters owned by Golden Horizon Realty Corporation inside the NDC Compound whose case is very similar to that of the Firestone Ceramics years earlier.

 In 2007, PUP purchased two five-storey condotel-hostel buildings near its NDC Campus from the Government Service Insurance System to accommodate its growing student population.
-The buildings, known as PUP Condotel, was worth ₱575.7 million upon its purchase.
-The Commission on Audit labeled it as a "waste of government funds" because the buildings are in unusable condition at the time of its purchase.
+The buildings, known as PUP Condotel, were worth ₱575.7 million upon its purchase.
+The Commission on Audit labeled it as a "waste of government funds" because the buildings were in unusable condition at the time of its purchase.
 Only PUP Condotel Building A was rehabilitated and is currently in use while Building B is still unusable.
 The rehabilitation cost already amounted to ₱101.3 million as of 2013.
 The overall cost for the buildings, including its rehabilitation, already amounts to ₱677.1 million and balloons higher as rehabilitation continues.